powerdistribution/powerdistribution.github.io/author/index.md

 # Biography

-Tom Short is a Technical Executive at the Electric Power Research Institute (EPRI).
+Tom Short is a Senior Technical Executive at the Electric Power Research Institute (EPRI).
 His research and study activities have included distribution system studies, reliability, power quality, distributed generation, lightning protection, and capacitor application.
 Before joining EPRI PEAC in 2000 (later merged into EPRI), he worked for Power Technologies, Inc. for ten years.

 Mr. Short has a Master of Science degree in Electrical Engineering from Montana State University in 1990.